 - Limitations on exercise and other physical activity

-What Happens When The Cells Go Into Your Heart?
+What Happens When The Cells Are Infused in the Heart?

 The stem cells which reside in your own body fat (or adipose tissue) have a few important functions that are of particular interest to healing a damaged heart.

-- Your own adult stem cells can stimulate the growth of new blood vessels, a process known as angiogenesis, which leads to improved blood flow in the heart.
+- Adult stem cells can stimulate the growth of new blood vessels, a process known as angiogenesis, which leads to improved blood flow in the heart.

 - These cells also provide an anti-inflammatory effect which aids in healing.